14 Top-Rated Midwestern Weekend Getaways

 9. Milwaukee, Wisconsin

-This Wisconsin city makes for a fun weekend getaway because there are plenty of things to do in Milwaukee, but you can also make it a base for exploring other regions during day trips.
+This Wisconsin city makes for a fun weekend getaway because there are plenty of attractions and things to do in Milwaukee, but you can also make it a base for exploring other regions during day trips.

 A Milwaukee weekend is ideal for couples and families or solo trips because you can tailor the options to your time and interests.
 One weekend day should just be used to explore the city.